 6. Create Tender and Juicy Pulled Pork by Smoking a Boston Butt

-Interested on trying other recipes?
-We've made a cooking guide for tips on smoking brisket.
+Interested on trying other recipes with your electric smoker?
+We've made a cooking guide for smoking brisket.